enathu/neythal-font/readme.md

 # Neythal Font

 Neythal is a handwriting font that adds the feeling of authentic handwriting to your texts.
-It can used to make classically modern designs and typographical stuff.
-It fits everywhere as it graciously thin to adopt where it is placed.
+It combines a mischievous spirit and cheerful style.
+Its playful letterforms can be use to make classically modern designs and typographical stuff.
+Neythal typeface exudes delight and happiness.
+It fits everywhere, graciously.
+It is perfect for a variety of designs.

 Fun fact about the name of the font: Neythal is a [Tamil](http://en.wikipedia.org/wiki/Tamil_language) word and it's the word for seashore and adjoining lands.
 I love places with lovely seashore, very much.